build-your-own-internet/byoi/chapters/001-getting-started/README.md

 At this point, there are a whole bunch of manual steps to get all this going.
 Now that we have proven to ourselves that we know how to do this all manually, let's automate it!
-We have a whole bunch more containers to bring up and networks to build, and doing that all by hand will be a lot of toil.
+We have more containers to bring up and networks to build, and doing that all by hand will be a lot of toil.

 We are going to use the `docker compose` command which uses the `docker-compose.yml` file in this directory to build, configure, and start our